SaraKupferschmied/Bachelor_Thesis_SK/README.md

 # Access the Application

-Once all services are running the application can be tested by opening http://localhost:4200 in a browser of your choice.
+Once all services are running, the application can be accessed by opening http://localhost:4200 in a browser of your choice.

 ---